The Ashmolean is the University of Oxford’s museum of art and archaeology

 Large Presentation Box

 Each pen is supplied in a beautiful Ashmolean Museum branded box in blue leatherette.
-Included with the pen is a booklet on the Ashmolean Museum and John Ruskin, a bottle of green ink, a polishing cloth, a Conway Stewart user guide, and a certificate of authenticity.
+Included with the pen is a booklet on the Ashmolean Museum and John Ruskin, a bottle of Sapphire Blue ink, a polishing cloth, a Conway Stewart user guide, and a certificate of authenticity.